btcsuite/btcd/README.md

 - Install Go according to the installation instructions here: http://golang.org/doc/install
-  **NOTE: btcd requires features only available in Go version 1.2 or later.**

 - Run the following command to obtain btcd, all dependencies, and install it:
   ```$ go get github.com/conformal/btcd```